-We work closely with the Council's Environmental Coordinator to ensure we are contributing to the Councils' objectives with regard to carbon management and reduction both through our planting initiatives and through the way we manage our maintenance contracts.
-Likewise, we have delivered a number of improvements such as new bridges and water features at Pishiobury Park with our Engineers making best use of some of the funds they have available to look after the Districts water courses.
-We are also working closely with them to ensure we properly maintain sustainable drainage features where possible and encourage others to do the same.
-We have features such as the balancing pond at Southern Country Park which has recently benefited from an externally funded wetland restoration project and we have a number of water courses running through our parks.
-We have created a new wetland habitat at Hartham Common in partnership with the Countryside Management Service.
-The Environment Agency and Herts and Middelsex Wildlife Trust and will aim to find other ways to benefit from this crucial working relationship in the future to further improve biodiversity in our parks.
-We will work with both the Engineers and Development Control to explore how housing developers find appropriate solutions relating to sustainable drainage infrastructure.
+- 5.5.4 The Council has a long term commitment to a 25% reduction in carbon emissions from its operations by 2020.
+The parks service contributes through its planting initiatives and in the way contracts are managed.
+For example, as part of the contract extension agreement the grounds maintenance contractor has agreed to transport materials for composting in bulk.
+This will reduce fossil fuel use and carbon emissions over the contract period. - 5.5.5 Likewise, we have delivered a number of improvements such as new bridges and water features at Pishiobury Park making best use of some of the funds available to look after the district's water courses.
+We are also working closely with partners to ensure we properly maintain sustainable drainage features within our responsibilities where possible and encourage others to do the same.
+We have features such as the 'balancing pond' at Southern Country Park which, in addition to providing an important land drainage feature for the St Michaels Mead estate, has recently benefited from an externally funded wetland restoration project to improve the appearance and biodiversity of the natural planted habitat around the lake.
+We have a number of water courses running through our parks and have created a new wetland habitat at Hartham Common in partnership with the Environment Agency, the Countryside Management Service and the Herts and Middlesex Wildlife Trust to further improve biodiversity in the park and improve access for the public. - 5.5.6 We will continue to work with partners to explore how housing developers can find appropriate solutions for sustainable drainage infrastructure in accordance with Sustainable Urban Drainage Legislation which aims to manage water runoff to prevent flooding.
 We are looking at ways to reduce the amount of water we use for our annual bedding schemes and have been using plants grown in peat free compost for some years.
-The Green Flag criteria help us to ensure that sustainability is always considered as we manage and develop our parks.

-Through our work with the Countryside Management Service to develop responsible management plans for our open spaces, we ensure that we contribute directly to the delivery of the Hertfordshire Biodiversity Action Plan (BAP).
+The Green Flag criteria help us to ensure that sustainability is always considered as we manage and develop our parks. - 5.5.7 Through our work with the Countryside Management Service to develop responsible management plans for our open spaces, we ensure that we contribute directly to the delivery of the Hertfordshire Biodiversity Action Plan (BAP).

-Our commitment
+6 Our commitment

-The Council has a duty to manage its open spaces sensitively, protecting these natural assets for the future but recognising that there are competing priorities for land use.
-We undertake to:

-- Maintain open spaces to a good and safe standard. - Listen to park users. - Develop parks to meet changing needs. - Work in partnership in developing and providing services and facilities. - Regularly review and update our approach and this strategy.
+- 6.1 The Council has a duty to manage its open spaces sensitively, protecting these natural assets for the future but recognising that there are competing priorities for land use.
+We undertake to: - Maintain open spaces to a good and safe standard. - Listen to park users. - Develop parks to meet changing needs. - Work in partnership in developing and providing services and facilities. - Regularly review and update our approach and this strategy.

-Summary
+7 Summary